CaptainTron/Note-Taking-API/README.md

 # Note-Taking API
-A Express server that allows you to perform CRUD operations on notes through various endpoints.
+A Express server that allows to perform CRUD operations on notes through various endpoints.
 The server offers several features to enhance efficiency, scalability, and security.
 Here's a breakdown of the key components:

 ## Features
 - Redis integration: Efficient note storage and retrieval.